Kyle Dubas: Maple Leaf Sports & Entertainment

 In his first season as GM, the Leafs fell to the Boston Bruins in the first round, losing in 7 games.
 During the season, Dubas and the Leafs engaged in a well-publicized contract dispute with restricted free agent forward William Nylander, which lasted 2 months into the season.
 Nylander and the team eventually agreed to a 6-year contract, just minutes before the deadline for teams to reach agreements with RFA's.
-He also acquired defenceman Jake Muzzin in a trade in February, and signed star centre Auston Matthews to a 5-year contract extension.
+He also resigned star centre Auston Matthews to a 5-year contract extension.

 Notable moves in the 2019-20 season, his second as GM, included trading Nazem Kadri to the Colorado Avalanche in exchange for Tyson Barrie and Alexander Kerfoot, clearing Nikita Zaitsev and Patrick Marleau's contracts in separate deals, and re-signing Mitch Marner to a 6-year contract after another contract dispute which lasted through the summer and into the opening day of training camp.
 He also fired head coach Mike Babcock after a poor start to the season, promoting Marlies coach Sheldon Keefe (who he had previously worked with on the Greyhounds and Marlies) to replace him.
 However, his second season the team fell in the qualifying round at the hands of the Columbus Blue Jackets and failed to make the playoffs at all.

 Off the ice, Dubas hired Hayley Wickenheiser to serve as assistant director of player development.
 When hiring scouts, Dubas introduced a system of blinded reviews, where scouting reports by potential hires were submitted anonymously, to remove bias from the process.
 One of the highest scorers during this stage was Noelle Needham, who was hired as an amateur scout to cover the Midwest region of the United States.
 Dubas has expressed a belief that increasing the diversity of the Maple Leafs staff will result in improved performance, saying "Research shows the more diverse your organization, the better your decision-making and the better your operation in general.
-If you’re only hiring white males – and I’m saying that as a white male – you’re probably leaving a lot of good people, in terms of where your organization can go and how it can think and how it can evolve and develop."
+If you're only hiring white males – and I'm saying that as a white male – you're probably leaving a lot of good people, in terms of where your organization can go and how it can think and how it can evolve and develop."
 During the 2018–19 season, Dubas received praise for the way he handled allegations that defenceman Morgan Rielly used a homophobic slur during a game.
 Rielly was cleared the following day after an investigation by the NHL.
-At a press conference, the following day, Dubas said "It’s incumbent on us in management to build an environment if someone were gay, or were questioning their sexual orientation, that they don’t feel that they have to come in here and be somebody that they’re not."
+At a press conference, the following day, Dubas said "It's incumbent on us in management to build an environment if someone were gay, or were questioning their sexual orientation, that they don't feel that they have to come in here and be somebody that they're not."